cocart-headless/cocart-plus-reports/README.md

-# Welcome to CoCart Pro Bug Reports
+# Welcome to CoCart Plus Bug Reports

-This repository is for reporting bugs in CoCart Pro.
+This repository is for reporting bugs in CoCart Plus.

-Issues will be labelled accordingly and re-organised if found to be related to a specific part of CoCart that is not developed in CoCart Pro.
+Issues will be labelled accordingly and re-organized if found to be related to a specific part of CoCart that is not developed in CoCart Plus.

 We recommend all developers to follow the [CoCart development blog](https://cocart.dev/?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart) to stay up to date about everything happening in the project.
 You can also [follow @cocartapi](https://twitter.com/cocartapi) on Twitter for the latest development updates.

-If you are looking for documentation for CoCart Pro, head over here: [https://docs.cocart.xyz/pro.html](https://docs.cocart.xyz/pro.html?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart)
+If you are looking for documentation for CoCart Plus, head over here: [https://docs.cocart.xyz/pro.html](https://docs.cocart.xyz/pro.html?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart)

 ## For Developers